postmanlabs/labs-docs/src/pages/docs/administration/sso/microsoft-adfs.md

 * An Active Directory instance where all users have an email address attribute.
 * A SSL certificate from the AD FS server.
-* A server that runs Microsoft Server 2012 or 2008. **Note**: This guide uses screenshots from Server 2012R2, but similar steps are possible in other versions.
+* A server that runs Microsoft Server 2012 or 2008.

+> This guide uses screenshots from Server 2012R2, but similar steps are possible in other versions.

 After you meet these basic requirements, install AD FS on your server.